powsybl/powsybl.github.io/pages/documentation/user/user-stories/capacity_calculation_rsc.md

 In this process, we also need two computation engines:
 - A loadflow computation is launched before and after each contingency to identify overloads.
-- A sensitivity computation: for each border, a sensitivity analysis determines the impact on the flow of a small variation of the PST angle, and that for all PSTs, and determines the impact on the flow of a small variation of the generation, and that for all generators.
+- A sensitivity analysis: for each border, a sensitivity analysis determines the impact on the flow of a small variation of the PST angle, and that for all PSTs, and determines the impact on the flow of a small variation of the generation, and that for all generators.

-A cost function is built from the previous results of the sensitivity computation.
+A cost function is built from the previous results of the sensitivity analysis.
 It is then sent to a solver to find the remedial actions avoiding constraints at a minimal cost.

 A security analysis is performed at the end of the process to validate the set of remedial actions found by the optimization.